 14. Access to your personal information

-14.1.
-At any time you may review or update personally identifiable information that you have submitted to us through our website by sending us a request to firstname.lastname@example.org
+14.1 At any time you may review or update personally identifiable information that you have submitted to us through our website by contacting us.[Link to: R000: Contact us]

 15. Removal of your information

-If you wish us to remove personally identifiable information from our record, you may contact us at email@example.com
+15.1 If you want us totally to remove personally identifiable information from our record, please contact us.
+[Link to: R000: Contact us]

 If any event occurs which requires us lawfully to continue to retain data beyond that period, then we may do so.